Chen-Jack/Chen-Jack.github.io/README.md

 ```
 | HTTP STATUS   | Responses
 | ------------- | -------------
-| 200           | Returns an empty array if the given device_id doesn't exist or their is no created lines under the device_id
+| 200           | Returns an empty array if the given device_id doesn't exist or there is no created lines under the device_id
 | 200           | Returns an array of meta data info.
-The structure of the meta data object is shown below.
+The structure of the meta data object is
+n below.
 ```javascript
 //Meta data object
 {